Geraldine Kemper: RTL

 In 2022, Kemper and Art Rooijakkers present the Expeditie Robinson: All Stars season of the television series Expeditie Robinson.
+In the same year, she was also a contestant in the television show Het Perfecte Plaatje.

 Other television appearances

 Kemper participated in Expeditie Robinson 2013, in which she played the final together with former judoka Edith Bosch and dancer Anna-Alicia Sklias.
 Bosch finished first.
 In the week before Christmas she was one of the sleeping guests in the Glass House of 3FM Serious Request.

+In 2026, she was a guest in an episode of the television show Dit was het nieuws.